1. Our terms

 2.1.
 Fees.
 The way we charge for our services is set out in our engagement letter and may be varied by us in writing.
 We may offer a fixed or a capped fee.
 If so, we will set out the scope of work we will deliver at that price.
 A fixed or capped fee will be based on assumptions and conditions.
-Where these do not hold true, for work outside the agreed scope and for all work not subject to a fixed or a capped fee we charge for the time we spend working for you at our hourly rate.
+Where these do not hold true, for work outside the agreed scope and for all work not subject to a fixed or a capped fee we charge for the time we spend working for you at our hourly rates.
 We record the time spent on your work to the nearest minute.
-We may change our hourly rates by giving one month’s written notice.
+We review all rates annually and will give you one month’s written notice of any increase.

 2.2.
 Estimates.
-Any estimates we provide are based on conditions and assumptions and our understanding of the work we are to undertake.
+Any estimates we provide are based on conditions, assumptions and our understanding of the work we are to undertake.
 An estimate is not a cap and we may exceed our estimates.

 2.3.
 Support services.
 Our Rate Card sets out our charges for support services.
-We update our Rate Card annually.
-The up-to-date Rate Card is available on request.
+We update our Rate Card annually (see here).